creativetechnologylab/coding-tutorials/python-black.md

 You can customize these options and more in your `isort.cfg` file.
 Run `isort --help` to see a list of available configuration options and their descriptions.

-### IDE Integration

-Many code editors and IDEs have extensions or plugins that integrate isort seamlessly into your development workflow.
-Here are a few examples:
+### Integrating with VSCode

-- **Visual Studio Code (VSCode):** The "isort" extension allows you to automatically format your imports in VSCode.
+The [isort](https://marketplace.visualstudio.com/items?itemName=ms-python.isort) extension allows you to automatically format your imports in VSCode.

-- **PyCharm:** PyCharm offers built-in support for isort.
-You can configure it under "Editor" > "Code Style" > "Python" > "isort".

-- **Sublime Text:** The "isort" package lets you organize your imports using isort directly within Sublime Text.

 ### Conclusion